 I’m a Big 12 guy and I’d like to thank Deandre Washington for being such a fun player to watch these last 4 years.
 I hope he does well.
 Most had Washington either a 6 or 7th rounder; few had him in the 5th round; and a handful even had him going undrafted.

-My pick here was Paul Perkins.
-He was a do it all RB as well at UCLA and he reminded some of a poor man’s Marcus Allen in his style.
-He’s shifty and quick and broke a lot of ankles with his cuts.
-I think he’s a better player and the Giants got a straight up steal with him.
+I like Washington but my pick here was Paul Perkins who I like a little more.
 Many had Perkins going in the 3-5th round.
 Washington is a bit of a reach but time will tell if he pans out.
 I think he can be a situational player and a good pass catcher.
 A tough guy that plays confident with football smarts.
-Fans will enjoy this guy this pre season.
+Fans will enjoy this guy this season.

 6th Round: Cory James LB (194 Colorado St.)

 At 6’ 225 lb.
 James has been a consistent 4 year starter for the Rams.
 They moved him to MLB in his senior year but he is too small for that position in the NFL.
 He was also used as an edge rusher on passing downs and showed speed and athleticism.
 Some experts have really trashed this pick and I don’t know why.
-A project who should do well in special teams.
+A project who should do well in special teams and will be a good backup.

 7th Round Vadal Alexander T/G (234 LSU)